kryntom/devclubfrontend/README.md

 #HOW TO START

 Clone repo using code git clone https://github.com/kryntom/devclubfrontend Or fork repo and clone from your own repo.

 Get into repo directory cd devclubfrontend

 Install Dependencies npm install

-Make changes and run app using npm start
+run app using npm start